Legal

 ChargePilot uses the data described above to:

-- analyze disputes and signals and decide whether to fight or refund;
+• analyze disputes and alerts and decide whether to fight or refund, under the rules the Merchant configures;

-- gather and assemble dispute evidence from connected Integrations;
+• gather and assemble dispute evidence from connected Integrations and Checkout Capture;

-- submit Representment to your payment processor before applicable deadlines, on your instruction;
+• submit dispute responses — drafted with AI assistance and reviewed by authorized personnel — to your payment processor before applicable deadlines, on your instruction;

 ChargePilot does not use the data for third-party advertising or marketing, and does not sell personal data (see Section 9).